-v) Investments and other financial assets
+vi) Investments and other financial assets

-The classification depends on the purpose for which the investment was acquired, which is determined at initial recognition and is re-evaluated at each reporting date.
+Investments in financial assets are classified as investment securities available for sale.
+The classification depends on the purpose for which the investment was acquired, which is determined at initial recognition and, except for fair value through profit or loss, is re-evaluated at each reporting date.